akayibrahim/Solid-Principles-Tutorial/README.md

 After this transformation, we are free for adding new notification types without regression to anywhere.

 ## Liskov Substitution Principle
-Definition: The principle defines that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application
+Definition: The principle defines that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.

 Meaning: **(Class A extends Class B) = (Class B extends Class A)**

 Problem: We have a drink machine class below that it can prepapre drink and adding milk to drink.
 When we want to drink coffee, machine can preprare it and it can add milk to coffee.
 If we want to drink tea, it can prepare but it should not add milk to tea.
 If we check the rule, TeaMachine class can not replaceable with DrinkMachine class.
 So it will throw error when tea machine add milk.